 In sorting, hairs of different textures and types are sorted and by doing so, we can differentiate between low and good quality fibres.
 The good quality fibres are used for clothes and the lower quality is used for making rugs.
 The fleece is sorted according to type and texture.

-This process involves the dyeing of fibres in different colours as the natural fibre is generally white, black or brown in colour.
+This process involves the dyeing of fibres in different colours as the natural fibre is generally white, black or brown.

 Straightening, Rolling, and Combing